A trip to the spa that ended in death. These are some of the victims of the Atlanta-area shootings | NewsChannel 3-12

 A trip to the spa that ended in death.
 These are some of the victims of the Atlanta-area shootings

-Delaina Yaun and her husband had gone to Young’s Asian Massage, a spa in Acworth, Georgia, on Tuesday, when a gunman entered and opened fire.
+Delaina Yaun and her husband were at Youngs Asian Massage, a spa in Acworth, Georgia, on Tuesday, when a gunman entered and opened fire.

 “They just went to go have some time alone, husband and wife.
 Just time together,” Dana Toole, Yaun’s sister, told CNN.
 “Unfortunately, it went bad.
 It went bad real fast.”

-Yaun was killed, one of the nine victims in shootings at three different spas in the Atlanta-area.
-Of the eight people killed, six were Asian women.
+Yaun was killed, one of the nine victims in shootings at three different spas in the Atlanta-area — one in Acworth and two in Atlanta.
+Of the eight people who lost their lives, six were Asian women.

-The victims of the Cherokee County shooting were identified as Delaina Yaun, 33, of Acworth; Paul Andre Michels, 54, of Atlanta; Xiaojie Tan, 49, of Kennesaw; and Daoyou Feng, 44.
+Four people were killed at the spa in Cherokee County, about 30 miles northwest of Atlanta.
+They were identified by authorities as 33-year-old Yaun, of Acworth; Paul Andre Michels, 54, of Atlanta; Xiaojie Tan, 49, of Kennesaw; and Daoyou Feng, 44.
 One man, Elcias Hernandez-Ortiz, survived.

-The Atlanta victims have not yet been identified.
+Four people were also killed at the spas in Atlanta.
+On Friday, the Fulton County Medical Examiner identified the victims as Soon Chung Park, 74; Hyun Jung Grant, 51; Suncha Kim, 69; and Yong Ae Yue, 63.

 This is what we know about the victims so far.

-Note: Correction: An earlier version of this story misspelled the first name of Delaina Yaun in a photo caption.
-The story also misspelled Xiaojie Tan’s last name based on information provided by the Cherokee County Sheriff’s Office.
-The story also has been updated to include full and correct names for Yong Ae Yue, Hyun Jung Grant and Soon Chung Park.